airtasker/spot/README.md

 ## `spot checksum SPOT_CONTRACT`

-Generate a version tag based on a Spot contract
+Generate a checksum for a Spot contract

 ```
 USAGE